Peter Maniate, Breeder

 In 1977 Peter Maniate and his late wife, Maribeth, started breeding Canada’s giant native dog at their first home on Hannibal Road in Burlington, Ontario.
 Subsequently the breeding operation was moved to Mississauga in 1980, to Little Britain in 1989 and finally to Lindsay, Ontario in 2005.

 An avid writer, Peter has been writing a bi-monthly column on dog carting since 1979 for the Newf News.
-These columns have been re-printed in other dog magazines around the world and have been compiled as a set until he gets around to writing a book on the subject.
+These columns have been re-printed in other dog magazines around the world.
 Peter also wrote two feature articles for Dogs in Canada magazine along with a regular column on Newfoundland dogs from 1996 to the final issue of the magazine in December, 2011.
 The column on Newfoundland dogs entitled Breedlines is currently being published in the Newf News.

 - Newfoundland Dog Club of Canada (life member, past president)